BostonBSD/financials/README.md

 Crypto will probably be similar also, although it is still developing a futures infrastructure, right now it is mostly supply and demand [not so very inelastic].

 You want to hedge inflation [commodities, bonds, etc] before the central bank lowers rates.

-Yyou want to invest in cash [savings accounts, CDs, etc] before the central bank raises rates.
+You want to invest in cash [savings accounts, CDs, etc] before the central bank raises rates.

 ----------------------------------------------------------